 Hiring a developer is optional and often not necessary, so factoring these costs into the total is not required.
 The majority of WordPress users can build a site without a developer’s help.

 If you end up needing to hire a professional, you can expect to pay between $30 and $100 hourly.
 Generally speaking, the more you pay, the better services you get.
 That said, you must do your due diligence before hiring a developer.

 While spending $100/hour to pay a developer may sound excessive, it is the average cost of hiring a capable WordPress specialist who will build the site you want.

 Custom Domain Name: $12 – $60 Annually

-Having an attractive and easy to type domain is one of the key steps to driving people to your site.
+Having an attractive and easy-to-type domain is one of the key steps to driving people to your site.
 While website builders tend to offer custom domains for free for the first year, most hosting companies do not offer this advantage.
-You will also not get a free branded domain like website builders offer.
+You will also not get a free branded domain as website builders offer.